-3.11.22 MatchError
+3.10.30 MatchError

-A MatchError is raised when a destructuring assignment statement fails, and thus MatchError is provided as a built-in for catching those errors.
+A MatchError is raised when a destructuring assignment or pattern-matching function fails, and thus MatchError is provided as a built-in for catching those errors.
 MatchError objects support three attributes: pattern, which is a string describing the failed pattern; value, which is the object that failed to match that pattern; and message which is the full error message.
 To avoid unnecessary repr calls, MatchError only computes the message once it is actually requested.